nigel-lawrence/po_agent/README.md

 1. **Run refinement prep before every refinement session** - Ensures you're working on the right items
 2. **Create issues with the issue creator** - Maintains consistency and quality
 3. **Regular backlog culling** - Keep your backlog manageable (monthly or quarterly)
+4. **Weekly timesheet checks** - Run tempo_chaser.py every Monday to follow up on submissions
+5. **Ensure account codes are set** - Use tempo reports to identify and fix missing account codes
-4. **Iterate on DoR scores** - Don't aim for 100% immediately, focus on continuous improvement
+6. **Iterate on DoR scores** - Don't aim for 100% immediately, focus on continuous improvement
-5. **Use GitHub Copilot** - Let AI help with repetitive content generation
+7. **Use GitHub Copilot** - Let AI help with repetitive content generation

 ## 🐛 Troubleshooting